 Lyft riders can select from the pool of different modes like Lyft, Lyft Lux, Shared Saver, Shared and book a trusted and highly rated driver.
 This aggregator model allows the rider to track, rate and pay the driver through the app so there won’t be any hassle of change.

 Read more: Uber App Development Cost: A Budgetary Study

 Here is the Lyft business model analysis from which you can learn about Lyft’s goal, its value proposition, intent, revenue streams and other aspects of its business plan.

 Lyft: Value Proposition(For Drivers & Customers)

-Lyft’s business model emphasis on solving the commuting problem occurs in the daily life of people.
-It does that in a way that it benefits not only cab users but the drivers as well.
+Lyft’s business model emphasis solving the commuting problem that occurs in the daily life of people.
+It does that in a way that benefits not only cab users but the drivers as well.
 Let’s check out the target market of Lyft.

 How Does Lyft Provide value To Customers?

 - As Lyft’s tagline says “ Find a New Friend Everyday” / “Your Friend with a Car”, the rider feels more comfortable and safe with the Lyft drivers.